arc-language/parser/README.md

 func (s *BaseArcParserListener) EnterVectorLiteral(ctx *VectorLiteralContext)
     EnterVectorLiteral is called when production vectorLiteral is entered.

-func (s *BaseArcParserListener) EnterVectorLiteralExpr(ctx *VectorLiteralExprContext)
-    EnterVectorLiteralExpr is called when production VectorLiteralExpr is entered.

 func (s *BaseArcParserListener) EnterVectorType(ctx *VectorTypeContext)
-    EnterVectorType is called when production VectorType is entered.
+    EnterVectorType is called when production vectorType is entered.

-func (s *BaseArcParserListener) ExitAddSubExpr(ctx *AddSubExprContext)
-    ExitAddSubExpr is called when production AddSubExpr is exited.

-func (s *BaseArcParserListener) ExitAddrOfExpr(ctx *AddrOfExprContext)
+func (s *BaseArcParserListener) ExitAdditiveExpression(ctx *AdditiveExpressionContext)
-    ExitAddrOfExpr is called when production AddrOfExpr is exited.
+    ExitAdditiveExpression is called when production additiveExpression is exited.

-func (s *BaseArcParserListener) ExitAllocaExpr(ctx *AllocaExprContext)
+func (s *BaseArcParserListener) ExitAllocaExpression(ctx *AllocaExpressionContext)
-    ExitAllocaExpr is called when production AllocaExpr is exited.
+    ExitAllocaExpression is called when production allocaExpression is exited.

 func (s *BaseArcParserListener) ExitArgumentList(ctx *ArgumentListContext)
     ExitArgumentList is called when production argumentList is exited.

-func (s *BaseArcParserListener) ExitAssignStmt(ctx *AssignStmtContext)
+func (s *BaseArcParserListener) ExitAssignmentStmt(ctx *AssignmentStmtContext)
-    ExitAssignStmt is called when production AssignStmt is exited.
+    ExitAssignmentStmt is called when production assignmentStmt is exited.

 func (s *BaseArcParserListener) ExitBlock(ctx *BlockContext)
     ExitBlock is called when production block is exited.

-func (s *BaseArcParserListener) ExitBoolLiteral(ctx *BoolLiteralContext)
-    ExitBoolLiteral is called when production BoolLiteral is exited.

-func (s *BaseArcParserListener) ExitCallExpr(ctx *CallExprContext)
-    ExitCallExpr is called when production CallExpr is exited.

-func (s *BaseArcParserListener) ExitCastExpr(ctx *CastExprContext)
-    ExitCastExpr is called when production CastExpr is exited.

-func (s *BaseArcParserListener) ExitCharLiteral(ctx *CharLiteralContext)
+func (s *BaseArcParserListener) ExitCastExpression(ctx *CastExpressionContext)
-    ExitCharLiteral is called when production CharLiteral is exited.
+    ExitCastExpression is called when production castExpression is exited.

-func (s *BaseArcParserListener) ExitComparisonExpr(ctx *ComparisonExprContext)
+func (s *BaseArcParserListener) ExitCompilationUnit(ctx *CompilationUnitContext)
-    ExitComparisonExpr is called when production ComparisonExpr is exited.
+    ExitCompilationUnit is called when production compilationUnit is exited.

-func (s *BaseArcParserListener) ExitDeclaration(ctx *DeclarationContext)
+func (s *BaseArcParserListener) ExitConstDecl(ctx *ConstDeclContext)
-    ExitDeclaration is called when production declaration is exited.
+    ExitConstDecl is called when production constDecl is exited.

-func (s *BaseArcParserListener) ExitDerefExpr(ctx *DerefExprContext)
+func (s *BaseArcParserListener) ExitDeferStmt(ctx *DeferStmtContext)
-    ExitDerefExpr is called when production DerefExpr is exited.
+    ExitDeferStmt is called when production deferStmt is exited.

-func (s *BaseArcParserListener) ExitEqualityExpr(ctx *EqualityExprContext)
+func (s *BaseArcParserListener) ExitEqualityExpression(ctx *EqualityExpressionContext)
-    ExitEqualityExpr is called when production EqualityExpr is exited.
+    ExitEqualityExpression is called when production equalityExpression is exited.

 func (s *BaseArcParserListener) ExitEveryRule(ctx antlr.ParserRuleContext)
     ExitEveryRule is called when any rule is exited.

+func (s *BaseArcParserListener) ExitExpression(ctx *ExpressionContext)
+    ExitExpression is called when production expression is exited.

-func (s *BaseArcParserListener) ExitExprStmt(ctx *ExprStmtContext)
+func (s *BaseArcParserListener) ExitExpressionStmt(ctx *ExpressionStmtContext)
-    ExitExprStmt is called when production ExprStmt is exited.
+    ExitExpressionStmt is called when production expressionStmt is exited.

 func (s *BaseArcParserListener) ExitExternDecl(ctx *ExternDeclContext)
     ExitExternDecl is called when production externDecl is exited.